Laser Cleaning 101: Basics for Beginners

 Introduction

-When submicron pollution particles adhere to a workpiece surface, they often stick very tightly, making it impossible to remove them with conventional cleaning methods.
-However, cleaning the workpiece surface with nano laser radiation is very effective.
+When submicron pollution particles adhere to a workpiece surface, they often form tenacious bonds, rendering conventional cleaning methods ineffective.
+However, cleaning the workpiece surface with nano laser radiation has proven to be highly efficient and precise.

-The total mass of each laser pulse ablated from the target is usually referred to as the ablation rate.
-Laser radiation characteristics, such as laser beam scanning speed and scanning line coverage, will significantly affect the ablation process.
+The total mass of material removed by each laser pulse is quantified as the ablation rate.
+Additionally, laser beam parameters such as scanning speed and line overlap significantly influence the ablation process efficiency and quality.

 Effect of laser cleaning tire mould